‘Cracked Her Head’: 911 Call Sheds New Light on Murdaugh Nanny Death

 “We do not read anything into it other than the accident happened the way that Alex described it to the family,” Bland said.
 “Maggie seemed genuine in her concerns for Gloria.
 Both Maggie and Paul were short with the 911 operator who was doing her job but that could have been based on their concern for Gloria.”

-SLED did not immediately respond for comment about the participants in the call, though a dispatcher on the call, and the official report of the call, refers to a “Maggie.”
+SLED declined to confirm the identified of of the participants in the call, though a dispatcher on the call, and the official report of the call, refers to a “Maggie.”

 Bland added that his clients were “very sad” to have to listen to the tape of the call made around 9:24 a.m. made from Murdaugh’s Moselle Road that provides more details in the mysterious incident.